emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - break up TDEE
 [X] - Redux-Thunk?

+higher order function connecting to make the connected comp a higher order comp

 # NEED
 [X] - need to make sure user_id and goal_id is the one for the actual user, not 1
     [X] - in myGoals and GoalForm and myHistory and myDiary